 How to lower cholesterol?

 Lower LDL cholesterol by cutting saturated fat, adding soluble fiber, and exercising regularly.
 These changes can reduce LDL by 10β20% within 3 months.
-Consult your doctor before making major changes.
+Always consult your doctor.

 Diet is the fastest lever.
 Cut saturated fats (red meat, full-fat dairy, palm oil) and replace them with unsaturated fats (olive oil, avocado, nuts).
 Add soluble fiber β oats, beans, lentils, apples, and psyllium husk all bind to cholesterol in your gut and help remove it.

 Exercise raises HDL ("good" cholesterol) and lowers triglycerides.
 Aim for 30 minutes of moderate cardio (brisk walking, cycling) at least 5 days per week.
-Even modest activity helps.
+Even modest activity helps within weeks.

 If lifestyle changes aren't enough after 3β6 months, doctors typically prescribe statins (like atorvastatin).
 These are highly effective and safe for most people.
 Quitting smoking also significantly improves HDL levels within weeks.
 Always consult a licensed medical professional for advice specific to your health situation.

 Specific foods have strong clinical backing.
-Plant sterols (found in Promise Activ spread and some fortified orange juices) have been shown to reduce LDL by 5β15% at 2 grams daily.
+Plant sterols reduce LDL by 5β15% at 2 grams daily.
 Oat beta-glucan from oatmeal lowers LDL by 5β10% at 3 grams per day.
 Psyllium husk (Metamucil) binds cholesterol in the digestive tract β 10 grams daily reduces LDL by roughly 7%.

 LDL particle size matters as much as LDL level.
-Small dense LDL particles are significantly more atherogenic than large buoyant LDL particles β meaning two people with the same total LDL score can have very different cardiovascular risk depending on particle type.
-A standard cholesterol panel does not measure this; ask your doctor about an advanced lipoprotein panel (NMR LipoProfile) if you want the full picture.
+Small dense LDL particles are significantly more atherogenic than large buoyant LDL particles β meaning two people with the same total LDL score can have very different cardiovascular risk.
+A standard cholesterol panel does not measure this; ask your doctor about an advanced lipoprotein panel if you want the full picture.

 Key facts ΒΆ